-It is responsible for setting out strategic and management guidelines for the Company and the Group and for monitoring general performance, as well as defining the corporate governance rules and reviewing internal audit procedures, with a view to identifying and managing the main business risks.
+The Board of Directors is therefore responsible for setting out the strategic and management guidelines for the Company and the Group and for monitoring general performance, as well as defining the corporate governance rules and reviewing internal audit procedures, with a view to identifying and managing the main business risks.

 The Board of Statutory Auditors is responsible for compliance with the law and with the Articles of Association.
-It ensures that the principles of correct administration are applied, and specifically that the internal control and risk management system, and the organisational, administrative and accounting procedures, are adequate and properly functioning.
+It ensures that the principles of correct administration are applied, and, specifically, that the internal control and risk management system, and the organisational, administrative and accounting procedures, are adequate and properly functioning.